aaronparker/aaronparker.github.io/_posts/2016-10-24-mcs-capacity-sizing-hyper-v.md

 To [understand sizing Machine Creation Services](http://stealthpuppy.com/machine-creation-services-storage-capacity/) on Hyper-V, we should first look at how XenDesktop creates virtual machines across the various deployment choices.
 XenDesktop 7.9 and 7.11 have introduced new features to MCS that will require additional consideration for storage requirements over previous versions.

-In this article, I&#8217;ll cover the deployment options at a high level, including:
+In this article, I'll cover the deployment options at a high level, including:

   * **Delta Clones** - this has been the traditional deployment approach for MCS, where virtual machines reference a base image and store changes in a delta disk.
 In Hyper-V parlance, this is referred to as a differencing disk.
 Delta clones work for XenApp, pooled and dedicated clone VMs
   * **Delta Clones with Storage Optimisation** - this is the new default option for MCS deployments since XenDesktop 7.9.
 IO optimisation enables a cache in RAM with overflow to disk